mrjoshbear/after-sundown-2e/3-characters/4-advantages-and-disadvantages.md

 **Naive:** The character is unfamiliar with modern society for whatever reason, and does not know how to respond socially to normal behavior.
 Increase the threshold of most social actions within such a society by 1.
 This does not apply to supernatural society, where the character may find they fit in much better.

 **Offensive to Animals:** Animals do not like the character.
-If a Giant Animal has a choice of targets, it will attack them, and in general the threshold to work with animals is increased by 1.
+If a Giant Animal has a choice of targets, it will attack them, and in general, the threshold to work with animals is increased by 1.

 **Oppressed Minority:** The character is a member of a group that is discriminated against.
 Those who are particularly prejudiced may attack the character for no other reason, and the character will be faced with an increased threshold to make a good impression on many others.